jembi/openhim-core-js/README.md

 To make use of your own custom configurations you can copy the [default.json](https://github.com/jembi/openhim-core-js/blob/master/config/default.json) config file and override the default setting:

-* Please specify the timezone's offset value otherwise the offset used will be that of the server's timezone.
-You can do this by changing the value of the utcOffset in the default.json.

 ```
 wget https://raw.githubusercontent.com/jembi/openhim-core-js/master/config/default.json
 # edit default.json, then
 openhim-core --conf=path/to/default.json
 ```

+> To specify the timezone that the openhim services are used in, change the utcOffset value in the default.json file.
+If the timezone's offset value is not specified, the dafault offset of +200 will be used.
+This ensures that weekly and daily channel reports have the correct timestamps.

 For more information about the config options, [click here](https://github.com/jembi/openhim-core-js/blob/master/config/config.md).